Saturday, February 11, 2012

 1966: Bob Marley married Rita Anderson.

-1967: The Beatles continued to work on "A Day in the Life".
+1967: The Beatles continued to work on "A Day In The Life" in Studio One of the EMI Recording Studios on Abbey Road in London.
 At the group's request, the orchestra members arrived in full evening dress along with a novelty item.
 A violinist wore a red clown's nose, another had a fake gorilla's paw on his bow hand.
 Mick Jagger, Marianne Faithfull, Keith Richards, Mike Nesmith and Donovan dropped by to watch.

 1968: The Beatles transferred all their business affairs to Apple Record Company.